SrikarKashyap/dailystorygenerator/README.md

 ## TO DO:
 - Add a way to insert images associated to the heroes and villains (in config mode)
+- Add comments and clean up code
-- web app (ongoing)
+- Web app (ongoing)
-- mutli-lingual: translate instructions
+- Mutli-lingual

 ## Built With